-Castlegar was awarded the Sculpture Capital of Canada designation in 2014.
+Castlegar was awarded the Sculpture Walk of Canada designation in 2014.
 Thirty incredible sculptures from artists across North America are installed and displayed throughout downtown.
 A must see!
-The Kootenay Gallery of Art and History is a public art gallery featuring established artists and the gift shop displays local artisan's work.
+The Kooenay Gallery of Art and History is a public art gallery featuring established artists and the gift shop displays local artisan's work.

 During the summer, Saturday mornings, the Farmers Market takes place at the Station Museum and offers a lively blend of vendors offering produce, arts & crafts and entertainment.
 Wednesday evenings, bring your lawn chair to Kinnaird Park for some great musical entertainment.

 Castlegar back to Creston is 113 km / 70 mi.

 You may like to tour the nearby cities of Rossland and Trail first.

 Rossland has a rich mining history and the Gold Fever Follies highlight it with live musical theatre shows during the summer.
 Rossland is perched in the Monashee Mountains and is known today as the Mountain Biking Capital of Canada.